 Northwest Wisconsin experienced a surge in methamphetamine use and addiction in the late 1990s and early 2000s.
-State laws were enacted in the mid-2000s to restrict access to substances used to produce methamphetamine in home labs.
-However, in recent years, Wisconsin has seen a new surge in methamphetamine use and addiction.
+State laws enacted in the mid-2000s restricted access to substances used to produce methamphetamine in home labs.
+Yet, in recent years, Wisconsin has seen a new surge in methamphetamine use and addiction.
 Abuse of this drug has spread to the southern and eastern parts of the state.
 It is growing in popularity because it is less expensive and it has a longer euphoric effect than other illegal stimulants.
 Today, the majority of the methamphetamine available in Wisconsin is produced in Mexico and transported here by drug-trafficking organizations.

+Treatment can help someone stop using methamphetamine and recover from addiction.
 If this is an emergency and you need help now, call 911.

 - Use this directory to contact your county or tribal agency

 - Use this directory to search for a treatment provider in your area